valflrt/pixel_game/README.md

 # Pixel Game

-Trying to build a simple game with pixels.
+Trying to build a simple pixelated game.

 ## License